ray155093/azure-docs.zh-tw/articles/active-directory/active-directory-manage-o365-subscription.md

 <properties
-   pageTitle="在 Azure 中管理 Office 365 訂用帳戶的目錄 | Microsoft Azure"
-   description="使用 Azure Active Directory 和 Azure 傳統入口網站管理 Office 365 訂用帳戶目錄" services="active-directory" documentationCenter="" authors="curtand"
+   pageTitle="Manage the directory for your Office 365 subscription in Azure | Microsoft Azure" description="Managing an Office 365 subscription directory using Azure Active Directory and the Azure classic portal" services="active-directory" documentationCenter="" authors="curtand"